GledsonAfonso/redis-and-nodejs-basic-integration/README.md

 yarn install
 ```

-on root directory to install all dependencies and you are good to go!
+on root directory to install it all and you are good to go!

 ### Setting up environment variables